scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 :class: dropdown
 :::

-Your job here is to make a new Series which summarises aspects of the `df` Dataframe.
+Your job here is to make a new Series which summarises aspects of the `df` Data Frame.
 In the `.values` array, your Series should contain the values of the `.shape` and `.size` attributes of `df`.
 It should also contain the `dtype` of the `index` of `df` (therefore, telling your user whether the `index` contains numeric labels, `str` labels, or something else).
 See if you can figure out how to get Pandas to report this via indexing (e.g. rather than copy pasting the information from the output of `df.index`).

 The `index` of your Series should clearly state what each `value` is.
 E.g. the strings `shape`, `size`, `index_dtype` should be the `index` labels in your Series.

 The `name` attribute of your Series should be`df_attributes`.